Bariatric Surgery and Obesity

 What are the Health Risks of Obesity?

 Obesity is more than a cosmetic problem.
 Many serious medical conditions have been linked to obesity, including type 2 diabetes, heart disease, high blood pressure, and stroke.
-Obesity is also linked to higher rates of tadalafil overnight delivery canada certain types of cancer.
+Obesity is also linked to higher rates of prednisone certain types of cancer.
 Men who are obese are more likely than non-obese men to develop cancer of the colon, rectum, or prostate.
 Women who are obese are more likely than non-obese women to develop cancer of the gallbladder, uterus, cervix, or ovaries.
 Esophageal cancer has also been associated with obesity.

 Other diseases and health problems linked to obesity include: